It Began At The Beginning...

 My childhood love of reading and my teenage dream of becoming a writer stayed with me through to adulthood.
 However, I never attempted to get published (except for a Q&A in Dolly Magazine from when I did work experience there in high school and a movie review for UNSW's university paper whilst I was at uni).
 This was because - although one of my university majors was English Lit (the other was Sociology) - up until my mid-twenties I didn't have the confidence to even try.
 So I prepared myself the usual way a book nerd does: via study.

-Over several years I did correspondence courses through the Australian College of Journalism and gained diplomas in the following: Freelance Journalism, Health And Fitness Writing (now Sports Writing And Photography), Professional Children’s Writing, Creative Writing, and Professional Editing And Proofreading.
+Over several years I did correspondence courses through the Australian College of Journalism and gained five diplomas in the following: Freelance Journalism, Health And Fitness Writing, Professional Children’s Writing, Creative Writing, and Professional Editing And Proofreading.

 Finally, The Confidence To Write